 Age groups affected

 Another reason for concern is the fact that medical debt is negatively impacting the lives of Millenials.
 A study showed that 11% of people with at least one medical bill in collections are 27-years-old.
 This is a large percentage for one very specific and limited age group, and it is notable as the age when children are no longer eligible to be on their parent’s insurance policies under the Affordable Care Act.
-This generation is also facing increased cost of living and student loan debt that can collectively make even small amounts of medical debt unmanageable.
+This generation is also facing an increased cost of living and student loan debt that can collectively make even small amounts of medical debt unmanageable.

 The cost of health care, however, is not only a concern for younger adults.
 The growing senior population and increased costs for health care are also sending older Americans to bankruptcy.
-Also, medical needs can affect anyone at any age, but the large number of affected individuals at each end of the age spectrum might provide some clarity about the larger problem.
+Also, medical needs can affect anyone at any age, but a large number of affected individuals at each end of the age spectrum might provide some clarity about the larger problem.
 Health care is expensive, insurance doesn’t cover everything, but many Americans lack financial stability to weather unexpected expenses.

 Solutions: from laws to charity